Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 - Login is required because optional cloud assists for advanced tasks are planned for a future release

 **Self-hosted Server**
-- Enter the URL of your own Stirling-PDF server instance (e.g., `http://192.168.1.53:8080`)
+- Enter the URL of your own Stirling PDF server instance (e.g., `http://192.168.1.53:8080`)
 - Files are processed on your server, keeping data under your control
-- Useful for team deployments or running your own Stirling-PDF server
+- Useful for team deployments or running your own Stirling PDF server

 ### Using the Desktop App

 **Opening PDFs:**
-- **Double-click any PDF file** - Opens in Stirling-PDF
+- **Double-click any PDF file** - Opens in Stirling PDF
-- **Right-click → Open with → Stirling-PDF**
+- **Right-click → Open with → Stirling PDF**
 - **Drag and drop** files into the application
 - **File → Open** from the menu

-**Making Stirling-PDF your default PDF viewer:**
+**Making Stirling PDF your default PDF viewer:**
 1. Right-click any PDF file
 2. Select "Open with" → "Choose another app"
-3. Select "Stirling-PDF"
+3. Select "Stirling PDF"
 4. Check "Always use this app to open .pdf files"
 5. Click OK